corda/corda/docs/source/upgrade-notes.rst

 Drivers
 ~~~~~~~

-* Alternative JDBC drivers are not bundled as part of R3 Corda releases.
+* Alternative JDBC drivers are not bundled as part of Corda Enterprise releases.
 If you are running a node on a database different from H2 you need to provide the associated driver as described in :doc:`node-database`.

 Testing
 ^^^^^^^